tuncaytunc-zf/edc-base-dev/README.md

 * dc-consumer-daps.yml: Consumer EDC with DAPS (Omejdn) integration.
 * dc-daps.yml: Pre-build DAPS (Omejdn) server.
 * dc-api-wrapper.yml: Pre-build API-Wrapper.
+* dc-edc-callback-service.yml: A simple Callback-Service to receive the EndpointReference from EDC.

 To run each of them separately or in combination please use the following command: